 Children who struggle at lunch and break times are also catered for in the Oasis Centre during these times.

-Some Children may attend the Oasis Centre every morning and remain active members of their class in the afternoon.
-These children’s behaviour has either prevented others in their class from learning or hampered their own learning.
+Some Children may attend Support Base every morning and remain active members of their class in the afternoon.
+These children’s behavior has either prevented others in their class from learning or hampered their own learning.
 At Kings Ash Academy, we recognise that not all children are able to manage the demands of mainstream class and some require additional support.

-Sessions in the Oasis Centre address developmental interruptions in the children’s emotional, social and mental health needs.
+Sessions in Support Base address developmental interruptions in the children’s emotional, social and mental health needs.
 The curriculum is designed to support pupils to reintegrate into their classes more successfully by developing listening skills, social skills, relaxation and learning skills.

 - Who struggle with skills such as sharing, turn-taking and listening.

 - Who struggle to concentrate in a large busy classroom.